George T. Baxter, Esq.

 Multi-Million Dollar Trial Lawyers Forum

 - Snyder v.
 Mekhjian, 125 N.J.
-328 (1991) Supreme Court upheld patients’ right to sue blood bank, hospital and physician for AIDS contaminated blood transfusions
+328 (1991) On appeal by the blood industry, the Supreme Court upheld patients’ right to sue blood bank, hospital and physician for AIDS contaminated blood transfusions.

 - Hayes v.
-Ariol Products (confidential product liability settlement)
+Ariol Products, confidential seven figure product liability settlement.

 Credentials & Background